Contact Us

 The multitenant Aliro Orchestrator shown below provides a graphical user interface for quantum network operators and end users of the quantum network.

-End users are able to select from a list of quantum components and click, drag, and drop devices to easily design their quantum network.
+End users are able to select from a list of quantum components and click, drag, and drop devices to easily design their entanglement-based quantum network.
 AliroNet™ then validates their quantum network design for correctness.

 The user can configure quantum network parameters of the network and specific components inside the network.
 This includes node and link configurations and an option to view logs.